hindu-comm/weblogs/manasataramgini/2015/04/2015-04-29_upakatha-of-previous-sulapurue1b9a3a-catvarakam-2.md

 which states that the background rates of extinction (i.e. leaving out catastrophic mass extinctions) for any group of related organisms is constant.
-A corollary is that organisms need to continually adapt primarily to avoid extinction from competition with others in face of an environment changing over time.
+A corollary is that organisms need to continually adapt primarily to avoid extinction from competition withothers in face of an environment changing over time.
 Thus, the history of life is inherently a constant 0-sum game; hence, the only victory here is survival.
 Thus, the siddhānta is that the organism which leaves behind more of itself is